13: Vacuity

 “Haha.
 No,” she said.
 “No, this sucks.”

 “Yeah,” he replied.
 “It really does.”
 N turned around, looking into the room of dead workers.
 “Should I go?
-Leave you to do… whichever with the last drone?
+Leave you to do… whatever you want with the last drone?
 Will you be here, when I come back?”

 “…What, do you think I had other plans?”
 She glanced at the horizon.